 What Is Polio?

 Polio, also known as Poliomyelitis is a disabling and life-threatening disease caused by the poliovirus, which spreads from person to person — most often from fecal-oral contact — as it gets into the water and food supply.
 It can also be spread by touch or from droplets from a sneeze or cough of an infected person.
 Polio is a highly infectious viral disease that multiplies in the intestine, from where it can invade a person’s nervous system and cause paralysis.
-Eliminating the transmission of polio worldwide can save thousands of lives each year.
+Polio eradication worldwide can save thousands of lives each year.

 What Causes Polio?